VirtoCommerce/vc-module-catalog/docs/product-indexing.md

 1. In order to access the Indexing widget, the user should open the Product details screen;
 1. The Indexing widget displays the information about when the product was last indexed;
 1. The user clicks on the Indexing widget;
-1. The system will open the 'Search index details' of the product and the Index content (code) will be displayed.
+1. The system will open the 'Search index details' of the product and the Index content (json) will be displayed.

 ![Fig. Indexing Widget](media/screen-index-widget.png)